 There are a number of other causes of spinal pain, including osteoporosis, infections and malignancies.
 These different causes present in very different ways and the diagnosis usually becomes clear during the consultation.
 MRI scanning is a very effective investigation in aiding the diagnosis and determining the severity of a condition.

 Most spinal conditions can be managed using a combination of manipulation (chiropracty, osteopathy), acupuncture, analgesics and patient specific exercise programmes.
 Supervised exercise programmes are undoubtedly the single most important method of managing long-term spinal pain.
-These are best initiated by a physiotherapist who has specialist interest in spinal disorders.
+These are best initiated by a physiotherapist who has a specialist interest in spinal disorders.

 Epidurals and imaging guided steroid injections, which target specific spinal joints and nerve roots, can be useful for those patients with unremitting back, leg or arm pain.
 Surgery may be the right approach for patients with specific conditions and for whom other treatment programmes have failed.
 Only a small percentage of patients with spinal pain require surgery.

 Recent studies have shown that certain MRI scan findings, called Modic change, can be associated with a low grade chronic infection of the intervertebral discs.
 This can caused further spinal stiffness and pain, especially at night and in the mornings.
 A long course of antibiotics has been shown to be helpful in this group.